codsen/codsen/packages/json-comb-core/README.md

 **[⬆ &nbsp;back to top](#)**

-## Difference between Normalising JSON and JSON Schemas
+## Difference between Normalising JSON and real JSON Schemas

 In simple terms, a _JSON Schema_ is a description of all keys and their value types.
 We're concerned, do all the values have the same types as values in a schema.
 We're not particularly concerned about the **existence** of the keys; we're more concerned does what we've got match the schema.